oliviawestmacottssw/SSW.Rules.Content/rules/calling---do-you-im-your-contact-to-see-if-theyre-free-before-you-try-calling-them/rule.md

 ---

-​Always try to ping someone on IM first with "can I call you now?", because they might be with a client, or in a session.​
+Always try to ping someone on IM first with "can I call you now?", because they might be with a client, or in a session.

 The exception to this rule is when you're blocked and cannot proceed with a task without speaking to them.